marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 ### Example Observation

-The initial initial observation step could look like this:
+The initial observation step could look like this:

 The function changes the `all` on line 4 to `any`, so I should investigate if this changes the way the function detects prime numbers.